 Emma has provided forensic accounting support in the context of multiple FCPA and fraud related monitorships for companies operating in the financial services, oil and gas, engineering, automotive and aviation industries.
 She was part of the team supporting the FRA partner appointed by the DOJ as corporate compliance monitor to IAV GmbH under its Plea Agreement related to a conspiracy to defraud a US agency in connection with US environmental regulations.

-Who’s Who Legal: Consulting Experts 2018 and Investigations – Future Leaders 2019 says: Emma Hodges continues to be seen as a favourite among market commentators, who praise her as a “rising star” in the forensic accountancy field and has an excellent reputation, particularly for her compliance advisory work.
+Emma co-authored FRA’s published chapter: Monitorships: Leveraging Forensic Accountants, Global Investigations Review, 2019.
+She was also recognized in GIR’s 40 under 40 2017 listing as one of the world’s Leading young investigations specialists and Who’s Who Legal Investigations, Consulting Experts and Future Leaders.
+She is a favorite among market commentators, who praise her as a “rising star” in the forensic accountancy field and has an excellent reputation, particularly for her compliance advisory work.

 Emma is a member of FRA’s Diversity, Equity & Inclusion (DEI) Steering Committee and of the UK Women in Sustainability Network (WINS).

 Emma is a Chartered Accountant and a Certified Fraud Examiner.
 She earned a double bachelor’s degree in accounting and finance and Japanese from Swinburne University in Melbourne, Australia.
 In 2021, she completed the Oxford Leading Sustainable Corporations Programme, developed by Saïd Business School, University of Oxford.